rapidsai/raft/README.md

 The `pylibraft` package contains a Python API for RAFT algorithms and primitives. `pylibraft` integrates nicely into other libraries by being very lightweight with minimal dependencies and accepting any object that supports the `__cuda_array_interface__`, such as [CuPy's ndarray](https://docs.cupy.dev/en/stable/user_guide/interoperability.html#rmm).
 The number of RAFT algorithms exposed in this package is continuing to grow from release to release.

-The example below demonstrates computing the pairwise Euclidean distances between CuPy arrays using the [Nvidia cuVS](https://github.com/rapidsai/cuvs) library.
+The example below demonstrates computing the pairwise Euclidean distances between CuPy arrays using the [NVIDIA cuVS](https://github.com/rapidsai/cuvs) library.
 Note that CuPy is not a required dependency for `pylibraft`.

 ```python
 import cupy as cp